 We Treat Mastectomy Pain Without Drugs or Surgery

-Women who have undergone a mastectomy may experience a variety of post-surgical symptoms.
+Women who have undergone a mastectomy can experience a variety of post-surgical symptoms.
 Pain may occur at the surgical scar, throughout the chest wall and into the neck, shoulders or arms.
-Mild to severe tightness can occur at the surgical site, and throughout the chest cavity and neighboring structures, as adhesive straitjackets envelop the area after the surgery.
-While pain in some women is attributed to cut nerves (which may be irreversible), we find adhesion formation to be a major cause of pain and tightness, or “frozen shoulder,” after mastectomy in our patients.
+Mild to severe tightness can occur at the surgical site and throughout the chest cavity and neighboring structures as adhesive straitjackets envelop the area after the surgery.
+While pain in some women is attributed to cut nerves (which may be irreversible), we find adhesion formation to be a major cause of pain and tightness, or “frozen shoulder” after mastectomy in our patients.

-With her husband, massage therapist Larry Wurn, Belinda took a much deeper look at the etiology and biomechanics of adhesion formation.
-They found that the chemical bonds that attached each of the tiny collagen fibers to its neighbor appeared to dissipate or dissolve when placed under sustained pressure over time.
-With this knowledge, they developed the Wurn Technique to unravel the bonds between the fibers that comprise adhesions.
+With her husband, massage therapist Larry Wurn, she took a much deeper look at the etiology and biomechanics of adhesion formation.
+Together they found that the chemical bonds that attached each of the tiny collagen fibers to its neighbor appeared to dissipate or dissolve when placed under sustained pressure over time.
+With this knowledge, they developed the Clear Passage®️ approach to unravel the bonds between the fibers that comprise adhesions.